Skip to content

 LeftRight

-The EU Council's short-term contract ban on Russian LNG enters force on 25 April 2026, removing approximately 17 bcm per year (around 13% of EU LNG imports in the first eleven months of 2025), with a prior-authorisation system requiring proof of non-Russian origin for every cargo; no importer has publicly named a replacement supply.
+The EU Council's ban on short-term Russian LNG contracts takes effect on 25 April 2026, removing roughly 17 bcm per year, around 13% of EU LNG imports in 2025.
+Every cargo now requires proof of non-Russian origin.
+No importer has named a replacement supply.

 Serbian authorities found plastic explosives metres from the Balkan Stream pipeline on 5 April; Hungary has since deployed the army.